Lakeland Hills

 Lakeland Hills, White Rock Commuter Rail Station

-Strategically located, Lakeland Hills advertised its close proximity to the newly opened Santa Fe Railroad’s White Rock Station.
+Strategically located, Lakeland Hills early advertisements boasted its close proximity to the newly opened Santa Fe Railroad’s White Rock Station.

 The Santa Fe Railroad’s White Rock Station was demolished in 1968.